buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.7.40 =
+* Enhancement: MemberPress - We have added full integration of MemberPress into Buddyboss including their most recent Courses feature
+* Bug: Core - Fixed accessibility issues on the platform and theme
+* Bug: Members - Fixed issue where the Follow option appeared in the primary action dropdown when the Follow feature was disabled
+* Bug: Messages - Fixed overlapping issue with the ellipsis button on the messaging sidebar
+* Bug: Notifications - Fixed issue with notifications to mentioned moderators in Group Forum discussions/replies
+* Bug: Translation - Fixed translation issue that occurred after WordPress 6.7 update
+* Bug: Translations - Fixed ordering of translated dropdown options

 = 2.7.31 =
 * Bug: Moderation - Resolved missing wp_bp_suspend table causing frontend pages to fail loading